lambdaisland/kaocha/doc/08_extending.md

 Reporters generate the test runners output.
 They are in their nature side-effectful, printing to stdout in response to events.

+Before creating your own reporters, consider whether the same thing could be accomplished with plugins.
+They provide a more functional and composable interface, and should be preferred.

 A reporter is a function which takes a single map as argument, with the map having a `:type` key.
 Kaocha uses the same types as `clojure.test`, but adds `:begin-test-suite` and `:end-test-suite`.

 Kaocha contains fine-grained reporters, which you can combine, or mix with your own to get the desired output.
 A reporter can be either a function, or a sequence of reporters, which will all be called in turn.
 For instance, the default Kaocha reporter is defined as such: